eludris/docs/src/models/errors.md

 /* An error with data */
 {
   "status": 429,
-  "message": "You have been ratelimited",
+  "message": "You have been rate limited",
   "data": {
       "retry_after": 42069,
     }